Menniti/api-spacex-backend/README.md

 Container 1 - That provides a API that allow to send a query into API as a parameter query

+The system do a query directly from Amazon Athena Serverless Warehouse, using a single API rest

 With postman -> `http://localhost:5000/athena_api?query=select * from starlink_test limit 10`

 Container 2 - Start ETL read the json file and upload it into S3 bucket

-The system do a query directly into Amazon Athena Serverless Warehouse, using a single API rest

 Benefits
 - No need to manage.